Tech Tips

 How To: Add Ant-freeze

-- Attach the female hose connect to one end of the 1/2" clear tube and
+- Attach the female hose to one end of the 1/2" clear tube and

 attach the oil filler adapter to the other end of the clear tube.